Captain Tsubasa

-By 2018, the overall manga had sold over 82 million copies worldwide, making it one of the best-selling manga series.
+By 2023, the overall manga had over 90 million copies in circulation worldwide, making it one of the best-selling manga series of all time.
 Captain Tsubasa became one of the most popular manga and anime series worldwide, most notably in Japan due to how it popularized association football.
 Multiple real life players have been inspired to become professionals after seeing the series.
-In a poll conducted by TV Asahi in 2005, the Captain Tsubasa anime series ranked 41 in a list of top 100 anime series.
+In a poll conducted by TV Asahi in 2005, the Captain Tsubasa anime series ranked 41st in a list of top 100 anime series.

 Plot

 Captain Tsubasa

 Tsubasa Oozora is an 11-year-old elementary school student who is deeply in love with football and dreams of one day winning the FIFA World Cup for Japan.
 He lives together with his mother in Japan, while his father is a seafaring captain who travels around the world.
 Tsubasa is known as the Soccer no Moshigo which translates as "heaven-sent child of football".
-When he was only barely a year old, he was almost run over by a rushing bus while playing with a ball.
+When he was almost a year old, he was almost run over by a rushing bus while playing with a ball.
 However, Tsubasa held the ball in front of him which served as a cushion for most of the impact.
 The force of the bump blew him away, but he was able to right himself with the ball.
 Hence, Tsubasa's motto of "The ball is my friend".
 Ever since he was little, he always went out with a ball.
 His mother concludes that he was indeed born to only play football.
-At a very young age, Tsubasa already had amazing speed, stamina, dribbling skills and shotpower – he astounded anyone who saw him play.
+At a very young age, Tsubasa already had amazing speed, stamina, dribbling skills and shooting power – he astounded anyone who saw him play.

 At the beginning of the story, Tsubasa and his mom both move to the city of Nankatsu, a fictional town in Shizuoka Prefecture well known for their talented elementary school football teams and where Tsubasa meets Ryo Ishizaki, a football-loving young student who often sneaks out from his mother's public bath houses and chores to play football.
 He meets Sanae Nakazawa (also known as Anego) an enthusiastic girl who also loves football and helps cheer the Nankatsu high school team on and Genzo Wakabayashi, a highly talented young goalkeeper whom he soon challenges to a game in Nankatsu's annual sports festival.
 He also meets Roberto Hongo, one of the best Brazilian footballers in the world who is a friend of Tsubasa's father and who starts living with Tsubasa and his mother in order to train Tsubasa.
 Roberto becomes a mentor to Tsubasa and helps him to harness his football skills, convincing him to join Nankatsu Elementary School and its fledgling elementary school football team, which Roberto later coaches as he passes his techniques onto Tsubasa.